+David Loew Director and Chief Executive Officer

+- Innovation and Development Committee - Specialty Care (Permanent guest) - Innovation and Development Committee - Consumer HealthCare (permanent guest)

+20 March 1967

+Chief Executive Officer: 1st July 2020 (unlimited period) Director: 28 May 2020

+Nationality: Swiss

-David Loew Director and Chief Executive Officer Nationality: Swiss Shares owned: 500 Voting rights: 500 Committees: Biography ar d experience Innovation and Development Committee - Specialty Care (Permanent guest) Innovation and Development Committee - Consumer HealthCare (permanent guest) Date of birth: 20 March 1967 Date of 1st appointment: Chief Executive Officer: 1st July 2020 (unlimited period) Director: 28 May 2020 Term of office: 2022 Shareholders' Meeting David Loew was coopted as Director of Ipsen SA, by the Board on May 28, 2020, from this date, and appointed Chief Executive Officer from July ^{1st} , 2020.
+David Loew was coopted as Director of Ipsen S.A., by the Board on May 28, 2020, from this date, and appointed Chief Executive Officer from July 1st, 2020.

 Prior to joining Ipsen, David was CEO of Sanofi Pasteur Vaccines.
 During his tenure, he piloted a successful worldwide growth strategy via acquisitions and licensing deals.

 David brings nearly 30 years of leadership and experience across a range of therapeutic areas, including oncology, CNS and cardio-metabolism, as well as consumer healthcare.
 He has worked in the U.S., European and international markets.
 He began his career at Coopers & Lybrand and Hewlett Packard in 1990 before joining Roche in 1992.
 Over the following two decades, David held a variety of positions, including Global Oncology Head, Global Chief Marketing Officer & Head of Global Product Strategy and Region Head, Eastern Europe, Middle East and Africa for the Pharma Division of Roche.
 He joined Sanofi in July 2013 as Senior Vice President, Commercial Operations Europe, where he was responsible for the prescription, consumer healthcare and generics business across the EU region.

-David has served on the board of the Global Alliance for Vaccines and Immunization (GAVI), chaired the Steering Committee of IFPMA and has strong connections with global organizations, including the WHO, UNICEF, the Bill & Melinda Gates Foundation, as well as American health agencies, including BARDA and the NIH.
+David has served on the Board of the Global Alliance for Vaccines and Immunization (GAVI), chaired the Steering Committee of IFPMA and has strong connections with global organizations, including the WHO, UNICEF, the Bill & Melinda Gates Foundation, as well as American health agencies, including BARDA and the NIH.
 David earned his BA in Business Administration and MBA from the University of St. Gallen, Switzerland.

+Within the Ipsen Group or its main

+shareholders:

-Positions and func tions currently h neld Within the Ipsen Group or its main shareholders: Outside the Ip shareholders: sen Group or its main Listed company: Ipsen SA (France), Director and Chief Executive Officer Non listed company : Ipsen Pharma SAS (France), Chairman Listed compa None Non listed cor None Positions previously held that expired during the last five years Sanofi Pasteur, Executive Vice-President Global Alliance for Vaccines and Immunization (GAVI), Member of the Board International Federation of Pharmaceutical Manufacturers & Association Chairman of the Steering Committee
+Ipsen S.A.
+(France), Director and Chief Executive Officer

+Non listed company

+Ipsen Pharma SAS (France), Chairman

+- Sanofi Pasteur, Executive Vice President - Global Alliance for Vaccines and Immunization (GAVI), Member of the Board of Directors - International Federation of Pharmaceutical Manufacturers & Associations (IFPMA), Chairman of the Steering Committee